 Clearly, rural and urban schools have their work cut out for them when it comes to attracting candidates to their districts.
-So what steps can leaders take to address these issues?
-Here are several steps to consider:
+So, what steps can leaders take to address these issues?
+Here are eight steps to consider:

-4) Actively Recruit Alumni.
-When looking for potential teaching candidates, consider aspiring teachers who graduated from your school district.
-While some may have no interest in returning, the truth is that many students will display interest if properly courted.
-Districts would be wise to create lists of alumni entering the teaching profession, reaching out periodically to gauge interest in returning.
+Actively Recruit Alumni: When looking for potential teaching candidates, consider aspiring teachers who graduated from your school district.
+While some may have no interest in returning, the truth is many students will display interest if properly courted.
+Districts should create lists of alumni entering the teaching profession, reaching out periodically to gauge interest in returning.

-8) Create a Pitch: Ok so maybe your district can't compete with the large city 60 miles away, but what can your district offer?
-Leaders must establish a 30-second "elevator speech" that can be delivered on demand to prospective employees.
+Create a Pitch: So maybe your district can't compete with the large city 60 miles away, but what can your district offer?
+Leaders must be prepared to deliver a convincing 30-second "elevator speech" to prospective employees on demand.
 Why should a candidate consider your district?
 What advantages does your school offer that other schools don't?
-Turn on your best sales pitch and be ready to go.
-First impressions matter, and a great speech can make a huge difference.
+Use your best sales pitch to make a great first impression.

-We can no longer sit back and wait for candidates to find our schools.
-Instead, schools must go out and find candidates.
+Districts can no longer sit back and wait for candidates to find their schools.
+Instead, districts must take steps to actively recruit teaching candidates.